-- 76. Guideline 11 also recognizes that whatever system is used, the tax administration of the recipient country should ensure that proper administrative procedures are applied to ensure that goods and services on which indirect tax will be relieved are used for the purpose of the relevant project.
-Even if a list of exempted goods and their quantity is provided to the tax administration, the tax administration may find it problematic to monitor the quantity of such goods that are eligible for exemption.
-Fuel taxes (e.g. VAT and excise taxes on fuel) are particularly prone to abuse; while exemptions from such taxes are frequently requested, recipient countries should be particularly wary of granting such exemptions. - 77.
-In the case of imported goods, such procedures would typically include - Establishing a clear and strict authorization procedure to identify the importer, the type and quantity of the goods and the exempt use for which they will be imported; 23 - Verification upon importation, to reconcile the goods, the import declaration and supporting documents presented to customs with the prior authorization; and - Post-clearance controls to verify whether the imported goods are put to, and are not diverted from, their exempt use. - 78.
-In the case of imported goods, the use of an automated customs management system, such as the ASYCUDA24 developed by UNCTAD, will help administer any available exemptions while facilitating trade by reducing transaction time and costs.
+- Establishing a clear and strict authorization procedure to identify the importer, the types and quantity of the goods and the exempt use for which they will be imported.
+25 - Verification upon importation, in order to reconcile the goods, the import declaration and supporting documents presented to customs with the prior authorization. - Post-clearance controls to verify whether the imported goods are put to, and are not diverted from, their exempt use. - 78.
+In the case of imported goods, the use of an automated customs management system, such as the ASYCUDA 26 developed by UNCTAD, will help administer any available exemptions while facilitating trade by reducing transaction time and costs.
 For instance, available exemptions could be granted through such an automated customs management system set up in a way that would allow for the pre-programming of exemptions authorized under the law, legal agreement scanning, self-declaration, online system cross-verification and approvals.
 This should be supplemented by post-clearance audits using a risk-based approach.
 A self-assessment program could also be established for low-risk importers.

-Any agreement concerning such relief from indirect taxes, including custom duties, with respect to goods used in relation to a government-to-government aid project should stipulate that when the relevant goods are disposed of in the recipient country or otherwise diverted from their intended purpose, the general domestic rules on disposal or diversion apply equally to these goods, in particular with respect to procedural aspects and the imposition of duties, taxes, interest and penalties in case of disposal or diversion.
+Any agreement concerning such relief from indirect taxes, including customs duties, with respect to goods used in relation to a government-to-government aid project should stipulate that when the relevant goods are disposed of in the recipient country or otherwise diverted from their intended purpose, the general domestic rules on disposal or diversion apply equally to these goods, in particular with respect to procedural aspects and the imposition of duties, taxes, interest and penalties in case of disposal or diversion.

-79. Most agreements providing for relief from indirect taxes with respect to goods used or provided in the context of government-to-government aid projects do not stipulate what happens when these goods are subsequently disposed of or diverted from their intended purpose.
+79. Most agreements providing for relief from indirect taxes with respect to goods used or provided in the context of government-togovernment aid projects do not stipulate what happens when these goods are subsequently disposed of or diverted from their intended purpose.
 In most cases, duties and taxes should become payable under general domestic rules related to disposal or diversion of goods on which tax was not previously paid.
 Guideline 12 addresses that issue and provides that the application of domestic rules applicable to such disposals and diversions should be clarified in order to avoid any uncertainty, in particular with respect to procedural aspects and the imposition of duties, taxes, interest and penalties.

-For example, one country has had recourse to a team of engineers in order to determine the quantity of materials required for specific projects, which allowed it to limit the quantity for which an exemption could be claimed.
+25 For example, one country has had recourse to a team of engineers in order to determine the quantity of materials required for specific projects, which allowed it to limit the quantity for which an exemption could be claimed.

-24 Automated System for Customs Data (ASYCUDA) (see https://asycuda.org/en/).
+Automated System for Customs Data (ASYCUDA) (see https://asycuda.org/en/, accessed on 19 January 2021).